 I’m a keynote speaker, Emmy-nominated news anchor, and former University of Washington adjunct faculty member.
 As a speaker and educator, I teach mid-career women and professionals of color how to advocate for themselves at work.

 Previously, I was the main TV news anchor for KCTS 9 (Seattle's PBS channel).
 I was also an adjunct faculty member at the University of Washington Communication Leadership Master's Program, where I developed and taught a graduate-level course on self-advocacy, professional visibility, and career strategy.
 I founded Career Survival Guide in 2019, and my work has appeared in the Harvard Business Review.

 Outside of work, I enjoy cuddling my rescue dog, Dorito (Instagram: @HiMyNameIsDorito), visiting new coffee shops, and reading culinary cozy mysteries.

 Throughout my career, I’ve often been the “only” in many professional settings – the only woman, the only person of color, and/or the only millennial in the room.
 Over the past decade, I have navigated these challenging power dynamics while building a successful career in media, despite being told I was “too young” to succeed in TV and "too ambitious."
 These experiences taught me the importance of advocating for myself and taking up space unapologetically.
 My greatest passion in life is sharing these skills and lessons with others, so they can thrive (not just survive) in their careers.

-Speaking and emceeing:
+Speaking and emceeing

-grow their professional visibility,
+self-advocacy and professional visibility,

-Connect with me on social media:
+Connect with me on social media